DR REBECCA LOUISE-CLARKE

 Joanna Connor

-Joanna Connor an American Chicago-based blues singer, songwriter and guitarist.
+Joanna Connor is an American Chicago-based blues singer, songwriter and guitarist.

 Playing guitar since she was a child, she quickly learned the Blues style.
-By 1987, Connor had started her own band, and recorded her first album for Blind Pig Records in 1989.
+By 1987, Joanna had started her own band, and recorded her first album for Blind Pig Records in 1989.
 Since then she has signed a recording contract with M.C.
 Records.
-In 2021, Connor released the No. 1 blues album 4801 South Indiana Avenue, via Joe Bonamassa's Keeping the Blues Alive Records.
-Connor regularly performs live at Kingston Mines, a Chicago based Blues club.
+In 2021, Joanna released the No. 1 blues album 4801 South Indiana Avenue, via Joe Bonamassa's Keeping the Blues Alive Records.
+Joanna regularly performs live at Kingston Mines, a Chicago based Blues club.
 She also performs frequently on film and television.
-In 2023, Connor was nominated for the Blues Music Award in the instrumentalist category, for guitar.
+In 2023, Joanna was nominated for the Blues Music Award in the instrumentalist category, for guitar.

-Joanna is keen to be involved as an advisor on Lady Sings the Oz Blues, and to collaborate on the online exhibition as oral history interviewee and musical collaborator.
+Joanna is involved as an advisor on Lady Sings the Oz Blues, and collaborator on the exhibition as oral history interviewee and musician.

 Anna C Madden (Anna Bandanna Photography) - Naarm/Melbourne Live Music Photographer.